ramaseshu-Data/vijaya-ramaseshu-Data/README.md

 ## 💡 About Me

 I am a Data Analyst with 5+ years of experience delivering data-driven insights in the public sector.
+👉 Turned complex government datasets into decision-ready insights used by senior stakeholders.

 At the Government of Andhra Pradesh, I worked with large-scale datasets including grievance systems, programme eligibility, and operational metrics, transforming raw data into actionable insights that improved service delivery and policy decisions.